 Chloe Bridgewater is only seven years old, but she already has her sights set on working for Google in the future.
-The young girl from Hereford, U.K. proved she wasn’t kidding either when she wrote a letter to the company to ask for a job.

 Her father, Andy Bridgewater, would later share where she got the inspiration on his Linkedin account:

 “After seeing images of Google offices with their bean bags, go-karts and slides my 7-year-old daughter decided to write to Google to see if they would give her a job.”

 Andy shared with CNBC

 Chloe’s original letter in full, which she addressed to “google boss”:

 In the letter, the young applicant cleverly included some pretty standard application staples.

 For her interests, she wrote how she likes swimming and playing (we’re betting on Android) games on her tablet.
 Chloe then added how she’ll train for her future job by “carrying on being good and learning (more)”.
 She also said she’ll get her own computer soon.

 She then went on to explain her other qualities that would make her a perfect fit for the company: